 2. BlacKkKlansman: I Infiltrated the Ku Klux Klan

-The story is based on the book of the same name by Ron Stallworth.
+One Of The 15 Best Films That Have Marked Cinema History is based on the book of the same name by Ron Stallworth.
 The film is set in late 1970s America.
 Ron, an ordinary policeman, and his colleague Flip infiltrate the ranks of a secret society to foil its plans.

 This work has won numerous awards.
 The film’s creators received an Oscar for Best Adapted Screenplay in 2019 and the Grand Jury Prize at the Cannes Film Festival, where BlacKkKlansman: I Infiltrated the Ku Klux Klan even received a six-minute audience ovation.